eroblin/Reverse-PageRank/README.md

 ## Methodologie

-We want to estimate the rank of the different webpages :
+We want to estimate the rank of the different webpages, define by the following equation:

 ![alt tag](https://github.com/eroblin/Reverse-PageRank/blob/master/equation.png )